openstack-archive/docs-specs/specs/pike/os-manuals-migration.rst

    which pages go into which project trees.
 #.
 Define new translation jobs based on the ones for the release notes build
    but using the main doc build.
+#.
+Create a separate build for the openstack-manuals glossary.

 Dependencies
 ~~~~~~~~~~~~